APA 7th Edition Quick Style Guide

 No reference list entry

-(C.C. communicator, personal communication, month day, year)
+(C.C.
+Communicator, personal communication, month day, year)

 In-Text Citations: Basic In-Text Citation Styles